kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

 ## Steps

-1. Create a Namespace and export its value as an environment variable.
+1. Create a namespace and export its value as an environment variable.
 Run:

     ```bash
     export NAMESPACE={NAMESPACE_NAME}